Rürup Pension Calculator: Does a Rürup Pension work for you?

 Rürup compared to a private pension plan

-With Pensionfriend’s low-cost pension plan, you can expect to accumulate a total amount of 240.865 € after tax at age 67.
-That is if you would have it paid out at that time.
 This accumulated amount is higher for a private pension plan than in the case of a Rürup for most cost structures if you are at a young age.
-But for the very rare low Rürup cost structures and at a rather high age the accumulated Rürup assets at retirement may be higher.
+However, for the rare low Rürup cost structures and when you start at a rather high age, the accumulated Rürup assets at retirement may be higher.

 Canceling